research-team/robot-dream/doc/architecture.md

 rules-based inference adopting if-do-then rules.

-During its course of operation robotic system records inbound information for later transmission to the **sleeping brain**. **ExperienceStorage** component keeps all this data until **DirectTransmitter** transfers it to a supercomputer.
+During its course of operation robotic system records inbound information for later transmission to the **dreaming brain**. **ExperienceStorage** component keeps all this data until **DirectTransmitter** transfers it to a supercomputer.

 ##### Direct translation

-Transfer of the stream of stored and tagged experience from the robotic system into sleeping brain.
+Transfer of the stream of stored and tagged experience from the robotic system into dreaming brain.

 ##### Rule based system